Emperor Meiji of Japan (Mutsuhito)

 In 1868, Emperor Meiji welcomed the first European ambassador to Japan, the Dutch diplomat Dirk de Graeff van Polsbroek. de Graeff assisted the Emperor in his negotiations with representatives of the European powers.
 Under Emperor Meiji’s reign, Japan started to become an industrial and naval power.
 The old feudal system was abolished and public state schools were introduced along with the Gregorian calendar.
 In 1890, the Emperor made the greatest contribution to the modernization of Japan with the enactment of a constitution.

-Emperor Meiji moved the capital of Japan from Kyoto and to Edo (later Tokyo).
-Although he had little political power, he was an important symbol of the unity of the country.
+Emperor Meiji moved the capital of Japan from Kyoto and Edo (later Tokyo).
+Although he had little political power, he was an important symbol of the country’s unity.
 During Emperor Meiji’s reign, there were two successful military conflicts: the First Sino-Japanese War (1894-1895) and the Russo- Japanese War (1904-1905).
 During Emperor Meiji’s reign, the population of Japan doubled from about 25 million to about 50 million.

 Emperor Meiji in 1912; Credit – Wikipedia